DPotoyan/Chem324/_build/H-atom-wavef.md

-## Atomic orbitals: the visualizatin challanege.
+## Atomic orbitals: the visualization challanege.